 If you had a hard time following that, here is a video on it for your viewing pleasure. 😜

-Typically we look at this parable and interpret it to mean we should build our testimonies on the rock of Christ, and not the unstable teachings of the world.
+Typically we look at this parable and interpret it to mean we should build a spiritual foundation on the rock of Christ, and not the unstable teachings of the world.

 A lot of the time we only think about what more we could be doing.
 We worry that we are those who are “doing less,” and we try to bring more and more upon ourselves.